The Migrating Courthouse and Shifting Boundaries of Fairfax County

 The eastern border of Loudoun County was defined by the headwaters of Difficult Run.
 From the mouth of that stream, a line was drawn south to the confluence of Cub Run and Bull Run, near modern-day Centreville.

 The courthouse for Loudoun County was located at Leesburg, but the residents on the eastern edge of Loudoun County continued to do business in Alexandria.
 In 1798, a portion of eastern Loudoun County between Difficult Run and Sugarland Run was transferred back to Fairfax County.
-The mouth of Sugarland Run was designated as the starting point for a straight line cutting southwest to Carter's Mill on Bull Run.3
+The new boundary was a straight line drawn southwest from the Potomac River to Bull Run.
+That line went between what is now the former mouth of Sugarland Run to the site of Carter's Mill on Bull Run.3

 area moved from Loudoun to Fairfax in 1798 included lands between the mouths of Difficult Run and Sugarland Run (blue line is post-1798 boundary)